kurko/blog/obsidian/essay/_posts/2025-10-03-five-days-on-the-kumano-kodo.md

 Our lunch involves doing the traditional *Onsen Tamago*, where you hard boil eggs by dipping them in an open hot spring for 11 minutes.

-After lunch, we find ourselves a wooden bench to sit down and rest after lunch.
+After lunch, we find ourselves a wooden bench.
 As my legs touch the wood and I sit, it feels like *Rest Day* has finally began.

 <figure>
 	<img src="/images/posts/2025-10-03-five-days-on-the-kumano-kodo/day3/L1010339-hero.jpeg" loading="lazy" class="full-bleed  hide-on-mobile" />